HassanMuhammadSannaullah/FineTuneAI_with_AI/README.md

 Before running the code, you need to create and configure a `.ini` file to provide the necessary API settings.
 This file should be named `config.ini` and placed in the root directory of your project.

-Create a file named `config.ini` in the reeot folder with the following content:
+Create a file named `config.ini` in the root folder with the following content:

 ```ini
 [API]